Taking stock of Nonconformist faith buildings

 Heritage of Chapels

 Setting the stories of individual faith groups within a broader social and architectural narrative is an essential complement to other projects.
-Historic England will be publishing a book on the Chapel in England by Christopher Wakeling.
+Historic England has published a book on the Chapels of England by Christopher Wakeling.